Selma van de Perre

-Selma van de Perre-Velleman (born 7 June 1922) is a Dutch–British resistance fighter.
-During the Second World War she worked as a courier, a term that at the time acquired a specific connotation as "messenger of the resistance".
+Selma van de Perre-Velleman (7 June 1922 – 20 October 2025) was a Dutch–British resistance fighter.
+During the Second World War, she worked as a courier, a term that at the time acquired a specific connotation as "messenger of the resistance".

 Early life

-Van de Perre is the daughter of Jewish actor, singer, and presenter Barend Velleman and Fem Spier.
-Van de Perre had two older brothers, David and Louis, and a younger sister, Clara.
-The family was liberal and, while Jewish, were not practicing Jews.
-Her eldest brother sailed with the Dutch Steamboat Company during the war, while her youngest brother was in England.
+Van de Perre was born in Amsterdam on 7 June 1922 the daughter of actor, singer and presenter Barend Velleman and his wife Fem Spier, who had trained as a milliner.
+She had two elder brothers, David and Louis, and a younger sister, Clara.
+The family was liberal and, while Jewish, were not practising Jews.
+Her father had renounced the Jewish faith.
+Her elder brother sailed with the Dutch Steamboat Company during the war; her younger brother was in England.
 In 1942, Van de Perre was called to report to work in a fur factory that supplied the German army, but she managed to get an exemption.
-When her father was arrested later that year and taken to Camp Westerbork, Selma helped her mother and sister go into hiding in Eindhoven.
+When her father was arrested later that year and taken to Camp Westerbork, she helped her mother and sister go into hiding in Eindhoven.

 Resistance

 After her mother and sister Clara were arrested in 1943, Van de Perre became a member of the "TD Group", a Dutch resistance organization.
 Van de Perre operated under the alias Wil Buter, and later as Margareta ("Marga") van der Kuit, performing courier work throughout the Netherlands.
 In June 1944, she was betrayed and arrested.
 Van de Perre was interned as a political prisoner, because officials did not know of her Jewish heritage.
 Van de Perre was sent to Ravensbrück concentration camp via Camp Vught.
 While interned she was severely beaten.
 After her recovery she applied for work in the production hall of Siemens & Halske AG, because the conditions there were known to be slightly better.
-On April 23, 1945, Van de Perre was liberated in Ravensbrück and, through the Swedish Red Cross, taken to Gothenburg.
+On 23 April 1945, Van de Perre was liberated in Ravensbrück and, through the Swedish Red Cross, taken to Gothenburg.
 Once there, she revealed that her name was not Marga van der Kuit, but Selma Velleman.
 Upon her return to the Netherlands, Van de Perre learned that her parents and sister had been murdered in Auschwitz and Sobibór.